 Creating lattice under a deck or porch is easy to accomplish in Chief Architect using lattice millwork objects located in the Landscaping Accents bonus catalog.

 The Materials Wire and Lattice bonus catalog also contains lattice and wire materials that can be applied to an assortment of objects, such as 3D solids or soffits.
 For example, in the image above, the triangular pieces located directly underneath the stairs are 3D solids with the "Lattice - Diagonal" material applied.

 For more information on obtaining additional catalogs and importing them into your program, please see the "Obtaining Library Content" resource in the Related Articles section below.

 To create lattice under a deck

-On the General panel, set the Elevation Reference to Absolute and then set an Elevation at Top value and a Thickness value.
+Set the Elevation Reference to Absolute, then set an appropriate Elevation at Top/Bottom value.

 On the Materials panel, set the material that you would like to use for the lattice.

 Make any other desired changes by accessing the other available panels, then click OK.

 Use the Copy/Paste edit tool to create as many copies of the lattice object as needed, then create a Camera view to see the results.